rbCAS/rbcas.github.com/docs/configuration/index.md

           <strong>Lifetime (unconsumed)</strong>
         </p>
         <p class="description">
-          Specifies how much time (in seconds) the service has for it's validation request.
+          Specifies how much time (in seconds) the service may have for it's validation request.
         </p>
       </td>
       <td style="padding-left: 20px">